omniV1/CST-321/src/Assignments/Topic2/mutex_sema/readme.md

 ![sync](https://github.com/omniV1/CST-321/blob/main/src/Assignments/Topic2/mutex_sema/screenshots/lemonade_mutex_sync.png)

 - the console output shows each kid accessing the refrigerator one at a time, and serving lemonade only when cups are available.
 This would be achieved by locking access to the refrigerator with a mutex.

 ---

+# Detailed Description of the Scenario Semaphore

+---